The Common Causes of Semi-Truck Accidents in CA

 Truck Malfunctions

 Semi-trucks have many unique elements compared to typical motor vehicles.
 They generally have a cab and an attached trailer, as well as 16 to 18 wheels or more.
 A commercial truck has height and weight restrictions but may exceed these restrictions to carry extra-wide loads with special permission.
 Large trucks use hydraulic braking systems, which work differently than traditional brakes.
-A big rig cannot stop as quickly as a smaller vehicle traveling the same speed.
+A big rig cannot stop as quickly as a smaller vehicle traveling at the same speed.
 They have wide turn radiuses and large blind spots known as No Zones.
-While a truck driver has the power to prevent many serious car accidents in California, he or she may not be able to control a situation involving equipment breakdowns.
+While truck drivers have the power to prevent many serious car accidents in California, they may not be able to control a situation involving equipment breakdowns.

 Trucking Company Negligence